cilsat/scribe/doc/draft.md

 resulted in speaker error rates (SER) of 25.5% and 19.3% for the proposed online and baseline offline systems, respectively.

-*Keywords*: Speaker diarization, Indonesian, online
+*Keywords*: Speaker identification, Indonesian, online, average window

 # 1 Background

 Speaker diarization is the process of determining 'who spoke when', for instance in a conference or interview setting.
-The task of speaker diarization is to take audio containing speech from one or more speakers and determine the identity of the speaker at any given time.
-In online speaker diarization, there is the additional constraint of producing these identities in a timely manner, be it in regular time intervals or at certain speech boundaries.
-Online speaker diarization differs from offline speaker diarization mainly in the amount of information available for analysis; online diarization makes use of all data available up to the current time, whereas for offline diarization data at all time points is available.
+The task of speaker identification is to take audio containing speech from one or more speakers and determine the identity of the speaker at any given time.
+In online speaker identification, there is the additional constraint of producing these identities in a timely manner, be it in regular time intervals or at certain speech boundaries.
+Online speaker identification differs from offline speaker identification mainly in the amount of information available for analysis; online identification makes use of all data available up to the current time, whereas for offline identification data at all time points is available.

 Online speaker diarization is important when real time or close to real time